akostrik/stage_telegram_python/README.md

 ## The goal of the application
 Real time verification of Telegram messages veracity by two methods:

-1) Looking for the marks of the propaganda in every separate message
+1) Looking for the marks of the propaganda in every separate message via OpenAI

-2) Comparison of the information diffused by several channels in order to detect similar channels
+2) Comparison of the information diffused by several channels via OpenAI in order to detect similar channels

+3) Improuving of the results by the mean of attaching to OpenAI requests examples corriged by a user

 ## The scheme of the appication (except Learning service)
 ![Capture d’écran de 2023-10-10 02-29-35](https://github.com/akostrik/stage_telegram/assets/22834202/6580b630-1f8b-4432-9a0b-d65f3901cbcf)

 ## Server 1 (python)